Kitura/kitura.dev/en/starter/generator/core_concepts.md

 The connection details for this client are loaded by the configuration boilerplate code and are passed to the SwiftMetrics auto-scaling client.

+#### Watson Conversation IBM Cloud Service
+This service uses the [Watson Swift SDK package](https://github.com/watson-developer-cloud/swift-sdk), which allows Kitura applications to build Watson-powered applications, specifically in this case the IBM Watson Conversation service.

+With the IBM Watson Conversation service you can create an AI assistant that combines machine learning, natural language understanding, and integrated dialog scripting tools to build outstanding projects, such as a chat room with an integrated Watson chat bot.

+Boilerplate code for creating a client object for the Watson Conversation API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Watson Conversation client in the boilerplate code.

+More information about the Watson Conversation can be found in the [README](https://github.com/watson-developer-cloud/swift-sdk#conversation).

+#### Alert Notification IBM Cloud Service
+This service uses the [Alert Notification Service SDK package](https://github.com/IBM-Swift/alert-notification-sdk), which allows Swift developers to utilize the Alert Notifications service in their applications, allowing for the proactive remediation of issues for applications running on IBM Cloud.
+Alerts and messages can be created, received and deleted through the use of this SDK.

+This SDK is for the consumption/usage of the Alert Notification service and not for administration of the service.
+Adding users, groups, notification policies, etc. should be done through the IBM Cloud dashboard.

+Boilerplate code for creating a client object for the Alert Notification API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Alert Notification client in the boilerplate code.

+A quick start guide to the Alert Notification Service on IBM Cloud can be found  [here](https://www.ibm.com/blogs/bluemix/2015/12/quick-start-guide-to-alert-notification-service/).

+#### Push Notifications IBM Cloud Service
+This service uses the [Push notifications package](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift), which is a Swift server-side SDK for sending push notifications via the IBM Cloud Push Notifications service.

+Boilerplate code for creating a client object for the Push Notifications API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Push Notifications client in the boilerplate code.

+More information about the Push Notifications Service can be found in the [README](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/blob/master/README.md).